zrottman/data-exploration/README.md

 ### Knoedler Stock Books
 A dataset produced by the Getty Research Institute comprised of the stock books of art dealer M. Knoedler & Co., active from 1872–1970.

+### LA Traffic Accidents
+Excursions into a dataset containing traffic accident data in Los Angeles from 2010–present.

 ### My Water Usage
 My ongoing attempt to stay on top of our water usage.